MontrealAI/AGI-Alpha-Node-v0/README.md

 **AGI Alpha Node v0** metabolizes heterogeneous agentic labor into verifiable α‑Work Units (α‑WU) and Synthetic Labor Units (SLU), rebalances the Global Synthetic Labor Index (GSLI), exposes audited REST telemetry, and routes the `$AGIALPHA` treasury (token: `0xa61a3b3a130a9c20768eebf97e21515a6046a1fa`, 18 decimals) under absolute owner command.
 Every dial can be paused, rerouted, or retuned without redeploying, delivering a production-grade intelligence core built to reshape markets while remaining obedient to the owner’s keys.

+> **Owner supremacy callout**: The treasury vault remains entirely owner-steerable: `setOrchestrator` can rebind execution authority in one transaction, `pause` halts dispatches instantly, `setIntentStatus` clears or resurrects digests, and `sweep` drains holdings to any recipient the owner chooses—all without redeploying the contract or disrupting guardian workflows.【F:contracts/TreasuryExecutor.sol†L22-L119】

 ## Table of contents

 1. [System map](#system-map)